anniekatz/arch-linux-dotfiles/installer/instructions.md

 	> chmod +x ~/Dotfiles/installer/post-install-script.sh

     > ~/Dotfiles/installer/post-install-script.sh

-	* Follow prompts.
-        * Install wireplumber instead of pipewire-media-session
-        * Use xdg-desktop-portal-gtk

     * Important: Install zramd and mullvad-vpn manually after this, as they tend to have issues in installer script